Skip to content

 Menu Fermer

-Known for his clear and sensitive conducting as well as his strong artistic vision, Etienne Ferrer is driven by a passion for a wide repertoire—with a particular affinity for working with singers.
-In 2023, he made his Italian debut, conducting a brilliant performance of Verdi’s Un Ballo in maschera at the Teatro Mancinelli in Orvieto.
-He is regularly invited as Assistant Conductor in major opera houses and festivals in Europe, such as the Hungarian State Opera in Budapest, the Grazer Oper, the Festival della Valle d’Itria and the Opéra National du Rhin.
+Known for his clear and sensitive conducting, Etienne Ferrer is driven by a passion for a wide repertoire, with a particular affinity for opera and working with singers.
+In 2023, he made his Italian debut, conducting a brilliant performance of Verdi’s Un Ballo in maschera at the Teatro Mancinelli in Orvieto, where he comes back in 2025 to conduct Donizetti’s L’Elisir d’amore.

 After completing his cello studies, Etienne Ferrer graduated with a Master in Conducting from the Haute Ecole des Arts du Rhin, studying with Theodor Guschlbauer and Miguel Etchegoncelay.
 He perfected his skills in the modern and contemporary repertoire with Jean-Philippe Wurtz, choral conducting with Jean-Philippe Billmann and baroque music with Benjamin Steens.
+He attended masterclasses with, among others, Jorma Panula, David Reiland, Alain Altinoglu, Johannes Schlaefli, Mei-Ann Chen, Giuseppe Finzi and Antonello Allemandi.

 Deeply involved in music education through orchestral practice, he is Music Director of several youth orchestras in Alsace.
-He is also guest conductor for the Young Public Department of the Opéra National du Rhin and regularly gives pre-concert lectures for the Orchestre Philharmonique de Strasbourg.
+He was also guest conductor for the Young Public Department of the Opéra National du Rhin and regularly gives pre-concert lectures for the Orchestre Philharmonique de Strasbourg.

 • Bio